aaronjeline/Arduino-Uno-Keyboard/README.md

 Flashing The Uno SMD R3 Firmware
 --------------------------------

-We will be using two firmwares files provided to us by Mitchtech (http://mitchtech.net/arduino-usb-hid-keyboard/) In fact, much of this setup comes from them.
+We will be using two firmware files provided to us by Mitchtech (http://mitchtech.net/arduino-usb-hid-keyboard/) In fact, much of this setup comes from them.
 The Firmware files are under the Apache 2 lisence.
 Enjoy

 1. Install dfu-programmer
 ```